w3c/wai-quick-start/source/designing.html.erb.md

 Provide visible controls to allow users to stop any animations or auto-playing sound.
 This applies to carousels, image sliders, background sound, and videos.

 {::nomarkdown}
-<%= example 'Carousel design including play/stop and slide selection controls' %>
+<%= example 'Show play/stop and selection controls in carousel design' %>

 <div class="autoplay">
   <figure>